Light1121/WeatherJYJAM/_Backend/README.md

 # WeatherJYJAM Backend

-A simple Flask REST API backend with MVC architecture for user management using CSV database.
+A simple Flask REST API backend with MVC architecture for user management using SQLAlchemy ORM.

 ## Setup